RedBoxing/Zygisk-Il2CppSDKGenerator/README.md

       2. Edit `game.h`, modify `GamePackageName` to the game package name
       3. Use Android Studio to run the gradle task `:module:assembleRelease` to compile, the zip package will be generated in the `out` folder
 3. Install module in Magisk
-4. Start the game, `dump.cs` will be generated in the `/data/data/GamePackageName/files/` directory
+4. Start the game, a `SDK` folder will be generated in the `/data/data/GamePackageName/files/` directory